JackyChong611/PortfolioProjects/README.md

 # PortfolioProjects
-## 🧠 Twitter Sentiment Analysis with Natural Language Processing
+## Twitter Sentiment Analysis with NLP
-This project implements and compares six sentiment classification models on the SemEval 2017 Task 4A dataset, which requires categorizing tweets into positive, neutral, or negative sentiments.
-The objective is to explore the performance trade-offs between traditional machine learning algorithms and modern deep learning architectures in a real-world social media context.
+This project addresses SemEval 2017 Task 4A to classify tweets into positive, neutral, or negative sentiment.
+It demonstrates how different machine learning and deep learning models perform when faced with real-world, informal Twitter data.

-🔍 Key Highlights
+### Overview
+Goal: Explore the impact of feature representations (TF-IDF vs. embeddings) and model choices (traditional vs. deep learning) on sentiment classification performance.

-Dataset: SemEval 2017 Task 4A – annotated Twitter data
+Dataset: SemEval 2017 Task 4A, comprising annotated tweets labeled by sentiment.

-Preprocessing: Twitter-specific text cleaning (e.g., URL removal, hashtag parsing, mention normalization)

-Feature Engineering:

-TF-IDF (unigrams and bigrams)

-Pre-trained GloVe embeddings

-Contextual embeddings from BERT and BERTweet
+Key Techniques: Twitter-specific text cleaning (mentions, hashtags, URLs), dimensionality reduction, handling noisy labels, and embedding-based features.

-Models Implemented:
+Models Implemented
 Support Vector Machine (SVM) with GloVe

 Gaussian Naive Bayes with GloVe